 Two Boulder-based companies have created innovative alternatives to regular camping.
 Not only are these ideas comfortable and convenient, but they also extend the camping season later into fall or even winter.
 Because if you don’t have to nestle down onto the icy ground, popping up a temporary home in nature is infinitely more comfortable.

-Here’s a look at two alternative options for camping with Boulder ties.
+If you’re looking for things to do in Boulder, here’s a look at two alternative options for camping with Boulder ties.

 Colorado Teardrops, based in Boulder, rents and sells teardrop-style campers.